aditya2001/selenium-interview-questions/README.md

 ### 2. Ancestor -> The ancestor axis selects all ancestors element (grandparent, parent, etc.) of the current node as shown in the below screen.
 //input[@id='passwd']//ancestor::div

+### 3. Following-sibling -> Select the following siblings of the context node.
+Siblings are at the same level of the current node.
+//label[text()='Password']//following-sibling::span